prateekpurohit13/Automate-PUBLIC-WIFI-Login/README.md

-# Automate-VIT-WIFI-Login
+# Automate-PUBLIC-WIFI-Login
-This is a tool made to ease your access to vit wifi.
+This is a tool made to ease your access to public wifi.

 If you have got any improvement in this then it is highly appreciable.